 If you are in the trucking industry in the United States, you are well aware of the effort that goes into getting a Commercial Driver’s License (CDL) driver.
 CDL drivers are trained to drive Commercial Motor Vehicles(CMV).
 All CDL drivers are bound by special rules that are strict, and violating them can result in penalties or disqualification of their CDL.

-Here is an interesting fact: Did you know that from 2010 to 2014, about 9% of all enforcement actions taken by the FMCSA(Federal Motor Carrier Safety Administration) for violations were actually driver-qualification violations?
+Here is an interesting fact: Did you know that from 2010 to 2014, about 9% of all enforcement actions taken by the FMCSA (Federal Motor Carrier Safety Administration) for violations were actually driver-qualification violations?
 Though some drivers were disqualified on the grounds of health, that still puts a significantly high number of CDL drivers getting disqualified for violating laws.
 Are you aware of what violations can disqualify your CDL Drivers?

 Let’s delve a bit deeper into the kind of violations that can disqualify your CDL driver!

-As a fleet operator or owner of a trucking business, you must know that each of your drivers needs to meet a specific set of requirements before they are granted their CDL.
+As a fleet operator or owner of a trucking business, you must know that each of your truck drivers needs to meet a specific set of requirements before they are granted their CDL.
 Even after they are granted their license, drivers need to follow a set number of rules to continue possessing their license.
 There can be many reasons such as an accident while driving a CMV or the driver’s own personal vehicle, for instance, that can impact a driver’s CDL.

 There are two main categories under which a CDL driver may be disqualified: